 In the decades that followed, more games were added.
 Several have lasted and become annual events, while others never quite gained their footing.
 By the time the 1980s rolled around, more than a dozen annual Bowl Games were being held at locations around the nation.

 The landscape shifted even further from that point.
 College football bowl games had become big business, and the floodgates opened up even more with the introduction of corporate sponsorship.

 Traditional games such as the Orange Bowl suddenly had lengthier names like the FedEx Orange Bowl.
 Many traditionalists weren’t too keen on the idea of tradition being trumped for dollars, but this was no flash in the pan idea.

-In fact, there are a handful of games in the planning stages which could push the total number of bowl games in 2020 (and beyond) to 45 or more.
+In fact, there are a handful of games in the planning stages that could push the total number of bowl games in 2022 (and beyond) to 45 or more.